 The first step in leveraging the arts and creativity to link Africans worldwide, Smallgod entirely devoted himself to producing an album out of a burning desire to connect and advance African music.
 His debut album, “Building Bridges,” presents the African diaspora and its diverse locations in a way that has never been done before.
 In order to quickly add to his growing library, Smallgod has proceeded to produce a series of well-received tracks.

-Generic selectors Exact matches only Search in title Search in content Post Type Selectors Scomebagg, born Isaac Desu on June 29, is a rising star in the music scene, known for his unique style and Read more…
+Generic selectors Exact matches only Search in title Search in content Post Type Selectors Kwartengg (born Bernard Kwarteng) is a Ghanaian multi-disciplinary artist whose work spans music, fashion, and filmmaking.
+Based in Kumasi, he is Read more…

-Generic selectors Exact matches only Search in title Search in content Post Type Selectors Kobik Frederick, also known by his stage name Erd, is a “still small voice” with a living word for a dying Read more…
+Generic selectors Exact matches only Search in title Search in content Post Type Selectors Ricch Kid also known as ”Firdaus De Baddest Boy” or simply Firdaus, is a Ghanaian hip-hop and Afrobeats artist based in Tamale.
+Read more…